phoenixframework/phoenix_live_view/guides/client/js-interop.md

 `"target"` key containing the DOM element which triggered the page loading state.

+A lower level `phx:navigate` event is also triggered any time the browser's URL bar is programmatically changed by Phoenix or the user navigation forward or back.
+The `info.detail` will contain the following information:

+  - `"href"` - the location the URL bar was navigated to.
+  - `"patch"` - the boolean flag indicating this was a patch navigation.
+  - `"pop"` - the boolean flag indication this was a navigation via `popstate` from a user navigation forward or back in history.

 ### Handling server-pushed events

 When the server uses `Phoenix.LiveView.push_event/3`, the event name